avantus-tech/pyproject-runner/README.md

 #### `help`

-A *string* with a help message describing what the task does.
-It is currently unused by `rr`, but can be parsed by other tools to display help.
+A *string* with a help message, describing what the task does, that will be printed with the task name when the `-l/--list` option is used.

 ```toml
 [tool.pyproject-runner.tasks]